busramacak/INotes/README.md

 # INotes :pencil:

-I NOTES is an note and to-do list application written in Kotlin, prepared with SQLite.
+I NOTES is a note and to-do list application written in Kotlin, prepared with SQLite.
 In the application, there are list of note, list of favorite, search, add note and to-do list.

 Features:
 + Made with SQlite, Lottie, DataBinding, MVVM architecture, Splash Screen, Recyclerview, Navigation Component(NavGraph, BottomNav), SearchView, Lottie.